 - To lose weight post-childbirth, you can follow a diet plan, but diet alone won’t help; you will have to exercise, too.
 Begin an exercise regime after recovery and ensure it is not intense right when you start.
 Light activities after complete recovery can help you build strength and slowly move forward in your weight loss journey.

 - Don’t starve yourself; eat moderately and frequently.

 - Take it slow; don’t try losing more than a kilo a week at most; a safer goal would be 300-500 grams a week.

 Guidelines to Help You Achieve and Maintain a Healthy Weight After Pregnancy

 It is important to have guidelines that help you understand what kind of weight loss is healthy, especially when a woman is trying to lose weight after delivery.
 Here are a few guidelines that will help you shed the pounds while making sure you stay healthy and safe:

 - Avoid drinking aerated beverages while on a diet.
 They are full of sugar and have empty calories.
 They provide no nutrition, so they are best avoided.

 - Carbs are good.
 Eat healthy carbs which are known as complex carbs.
-This is because carbohydrates are what gives you energy throughout the day, complex carbs break down slower in the day ensuring you have a steady amount of energy.
+This is because carbohydrates are what gives you energy throughout the day.
+They break down slower in the day, ensuring you have a steady amount of energy.

-- Keep your hydrated.
+- Keep yourself hydrated.
 Drink around 2-3 litres of water in a day.
 Water will help purify your system, and will also prevent you from snacking at odd hours of the day.

 - Remember that not all fats are bad for your health.
 Incorporate foods that are rich in unsaturated or polyunsaturated fats, as they can keep your body healthy.
 Almonds are rich in healthy fats and play an important role in cardiac health.
 So, do not ditch the fats completely.